KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/26-mirror-reflection.md

 **Core Glyphic Sequence:**
 `ᛞ → ✨ → 📱 → ↺ | ⟳`
-*(The mirror principle, when clarified by Theonic Light, provides revelation that leads to either Resonant Return or Entropic Recursion depending on response.)*
+*(The Mirror Principle, when clarified by Theonic Light, provides Revelation that leads to either Resonant Return or Entropic Recursion depending on Response.)*

 ---